CliffS/signable-api/README.md

 Perl bindings for the Signable API

-This currently only refers to the v0 API and is not in a usable state yet.
+This now refers to the v1 API but is not in a usable state yet.